 A Physical Infrastructure Fit for New Warehousing Possibilities

 With new technology come new warehousing possibilities.
 A WMS like SOLOCHAIN has the power to dramatically transform and improve activities across an entire facility – and even beyond!
 In fact, with the support of a WMS, receiving, replenishment, picking, staging, and shipping activities can be optimized to such an extent as to render existing material handling equipment obsolete.

 To truly reap the benefits of a new WMS, companies must be on the lookout for the demands the system’s capabilities will make on their MHE and/or facility layout.
 It may be that the new WMS enables waveless picking and that the totes that were traditionally used by pickers will prove insufficient to the task.
 Or maybe the implementation of new replenishment and picking methods makes the old slotting strategy inefficient, calling for the design of new pick paths and/or a new facility layout.

 In today’s distribution world, manufacturers in all industries must constantly strive to improve the integration of their physical and digital infrastructure.
 By working with an implementation team who has a deep expertise in the integration of the technological and physical infrastructure specific to their industry, manufacturers can better identify the investment opportunities to unlock new efficiencies and maximize the ROI generated by their new WMS.

-One Last Piece of Budgeting Advice
+One Last Piece of Budgeting Advice for Implementing a WMS

 A WMS has the potential to change the way your whole company operates.
 It is indeed one of the signal advantages of a WMS like SOLOCHAIN, that it connects everyone across your entire supply chain through a unique interface and a centralized master database.
 SOLOCHAIN integrates end-to-end workflows and enables real-time collaboration between all employees, from the back office to the warehouse floor.